MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 - MBS backups are stored on an ReFS disk.
 It uses ReFS block cloning and VHDX technology.
 [Learn more](https://techcommunity.microsoft.com/t5/system-center-blog/introducing-dpm-2016-modern-backup-storage/ba-p/351650).

 > [!NOTE]
-> DPM does not support deduplication on ReFS disk used for MBS backups.
+> DPM doesn't support deduplication on ReFS disk used for MBS backups.

 DPM 2016 accepts volumes for storage.
 Once you add a volume, DPM formats the volume to ReFS to use the new features of Modern Backup Storage.
-Volumes cannot reside on a dynamic disk.
+Volumes can't reside on a dynamic disk.
 Use only a basic disk.

 While you can directly give a volume to DPM, you may face issues in extending the volume if a need arises later.
 To prepare DPM for future expansion, use the available disks to create a storage pool.
 Then create volumes on the storage pool, and expose the volumes to DPM.
 These virtual volumes can then be extended when needed.